davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 Last year I took on what seemed like a short, easy-to-deliver project, which over the course of a year turned into the kind of "night of the living dead" slog and because of a variety of factors has _never_ been easy to estimate.

-With the latest phase finally delivered, I wanted to conduct a detailed postmortem to understand why my perception of the _actual_ work was so off, and in the process reevaluate everything I know about estimation and expectations.
+With the latest phase finally delivered, I wanted to conduct a detailed postmortem to understand why my perception of the _actual_ work was so off, and in the process reevaluate everything I know about assumptions and estimation.

-In the rest of the article I'll deep dive into my own issues around estimation, as well as present a framework to plan and visualise estimates, and hopefully help you and I banish some of that lurking confusion and guilt.
+In the rest of the article I'll deep dive my own shortcomings around estimation, as well as present a framework to plan and visualise estimates, hopefully helping both of us clear those lurking feelings of confusion and guilt.

 ## Why is estimating hard?

-Estimating is hard because it's based on assumptions and guesswork.
+Estimating is hard because you can't predict the future.

 Some of the things I've heard or have tried: